 Keywords and Daxtra Keywords

 Keywords are used simply to identify a specific record, for example, you may use keywords to note specific skills or attributes.
-They make searching for records quicker and more efficient.
+These can then be searched on, providing the facility to find records tagged with the applicable keywords.

-The creation and management of keywords occurs in the itris Management Utility (IMU), as this will allow you to centrally control the keyword data in itris.
+The creation and management of keywords occur in the itris Management Utility (IMU), as this will allow you to centrally control the keyword data in itris.

 See the Keywords Assignment article for more information on manually assigning keywords, ratings and Lifetimes/Obtained on.